ci-lab-cz/easydock/README.md

 - supports distributed computing using `dask` library
 - supports docking of boron-containing compounds using `vina` and `smina` (boron is replaced with carbon before docking and returned back)
 - all outputs are stored in an SQLite database
-- interrupted calculations can be continued by invoking the same command or by supplying just a single argument - the existing output database
+- interrupted calculations can be continued by invoking the same command or by supplying just a single argument (`--output`) - the existing output database
 - `get_sdf_from_dock_db` is used to extract data from output DB
 - all command line arguments and input files are stored in the setup table and the majority of those parameters cannot be changed later.
 This will prevent losing input settings.
-If some changes should be made after DB was created adirect editing the DB can be a solution
+If some changes should be made after DB was created a direct editing the DB can be a solution

 ### Pipeline